dhoer/choco-selenium/TESTING.md

 Note that `C:/Users/vagrant` is a different directory from the synced `C:/vagrant` directory.

-If you make changes to in the project directory, you will need to provision again and reload in order to see those changes:
+If you make changes in the project directory, you will need to provision again and reload in order to see those changes:

 ```